crisu83/yii-imagemanager/README.md

 Yii's conventions.
 Imagine is one of the best image manipulation libraries for PHP and comes with a wide range of different image filters and supports all the major graphics libraries.

-This extension is an addition to my yii-filemanager extension.
+This extension is an extension to my [yii-filemanager](https://github.com/Crisu83/yii-filemanager) extension.

 ## Features

 * A wide range of image filters such as crop, resize and thumbnail
 * Image presets with support for caching of generated images
+* Support for both server and client -side (through [holder.js](http://imsky.github.io/holder/)) placeholders
 * Storing of uploaded images in the database
 * Supports multiple graphics libraries including GD, Imagick and Gmagick
 * Application component that provides centralized access